stateright/stateright.github.io/md-src/getting-started.md

 ## Running

 Confirm the system behaves as expected by running the test, which should pass because the test asserts that the bug exists.
-It's a good idea to get into the habit of passing the `--release` flag when testing more complex systems so that Rust fully optimizes the code, as testing can be computationally intensive and time consuming.
+Include the `--release` flag so that Rust fully optimizes the code even during testing, as Stateright tests are computationally intensive and can be time consuming.

 ```sh
 cargo test --release